 General security issues involve the maintenance of a sound security management structure.
 A sound security management structure should include a method of classifying and establishing ownership of resources, proper segregation of duties, a security organization and resources, policies regarding access to the computer systems and a security education program.
-WTCC has established a reasonable security program that addresses the general security of information resources.
-Our audit did not identify any significant weaknesses in general security.
+Our audit did not identify a significant weakness in General Security.